-KenCrest provides Supported Independent Living services to people who desire to live independently in the community.
+KenCrest provides Supported Independent Living services to people with IDD who desire to live independently in the community.
 We enable people to live as independently as possible through comprehensive and flexible support in the community and residence of their choice.
 We serve Pennsylvania residents in the following counties: Bucks, Montgomery, Berks, Philadelphia, Delaware, and Chester.

 Supported Independent Living Services